- The businesses that are thriving today are the ones that are effective at attracting, engaging, converting, and retaining their customers online.

 Social media is not something that’s typically effective as you progress down the funnel.
 Even so, it has its place in an overarching digital marketing strategy, especially with consumer brands.

 B2B social media

-However, don’t think that social media is strictly for B2C either.
-Brands like GE have done a good job of showing the world that you can never be too industrial for social marketing.
+Social media isn’t strictly for B2C brands.
+Companies like GE continue to show the world that you can never be too industrial for social marketing.

 When you think of GE, you might think of a boring industrial company.
-But what GE really wants you to start thinking about is how cool its technology is (and how cool working at GE is, by extension), even among its highly industrial businesses such as wind turbines, jet engines, and sustainable transport.
+But, what GE really wants you to know is how cool its technology is (and how cool working at GE is, by extension).
+This feeling is palpable even among its highly industrial businesses such as wind turbines, jet engines, and sustainable transport.

-For a time, GE also hosted a related website where it showcased the images resulting from the campaign while promoting upcoming #GEInstawalk events.
+GE also hosted a website where it showcased these images and promoted upcoming events.